Paracelis: History

-Paracelis was first settled by the Ga'dang (Gaddang) ethnic group, who were migrants from Cagayan Valley mountain range.
-They are the ascendants of the present Ga'dang tribe living in the periphery of the mountains of Paracelis.
+Paracelis was first settled by the Ga'dang (Gaddang) ethnic group, who were migrants from Cagayan Valley.
 Through the years, Paracelis has become the main entry point to the rest of Mountain Province.

-Founding

 The name Paracelis came into existence as early as the 1900s as part of the territorial barangays of Natonin within the District of Kalao.
-Paracelis used to be part of Natonin and it became a regular town named Paracales with the enactment of Republic Act 3488 on June 16, 1962.
+Paracelis became a regular town named Paracales with the enactment of Republic Act 3488 on June 16, 1962.
 The town was renamed Paracelis on June 18, 1966 under Republic Act 4738.
 The first appointed mayor was Benito Rafael.

 The first official site of the civil government was at Natta'longan, now currently within Barangay Bantay.
 The pre-World War II government was short-lived and administration lasted under three local managements from 1917 to 1921.
-There is a historical gap from this decade up to post-World War II.

 In 1962, the government center at Natta'longan was transferred to Anangka within the Rafael compound.
 The site was again transferred to a lot in Marat donated by the Gawwan family.
 In 1991, the officials of the municipal government transferred the government center to its current site in Poblacion.
-The government used to occupy a 1-hectare lot that housed all the units.
+The government used to occupy a one-hectare lot that housed all the units.

-Contemporary history
+On December 25, 2007, the town's mayor, Cesar Rafael, was killed in an ambush in sitio Sinigpit, Barangay Butigue.

-Today, Paracelis has become a melting pot of migrants from different areas, such as the Balangao, Majukayong, Kalinga, and Ifugao tribes including Ilokanos.
+Paracelis is currently a melting pot of migrants from different areas, such as the Gaddang, Balangao, Majukayong, Kalinga, and Ifugao tribes, including Ilokanos.
 This migration has been instrumental on the fast rising urbanization of Paracelis in the last two decades.
-The town's current administration is introducing urbanization plan for the municipality.
+The town's current administration is introducing an urbanization plan for the municipality.

 Geography

-Paracelis is a border town of Mountain Province where it shares borders with Kalinga, Isabela and Ifugao provinces.
+The Municipality of Paracelis is a border town of Mountain Province where it shares borders with Kalinga, Isabela and Ifugao provinces.
 In the north, its borders with the city of Tabuk and the town of Tanudan.
 In the south, it is bordered by Alfonso Lista.
 In the north-east, it shares a border with Quezon, in the east with Mallig and Roxas in Isabela.
 In the west, it borders with Natonin.